jupyter-server/jupyter_releaser/docs/source/get_started/making_release_from_repo.md

 - Use the "since" field to select PRs prior to the latest tag to include in the release

-- Type "true" in the "since the last stable git tag" if you would like to include PRs since the last non-prerelease version tagged on the target repository and branch.
+- Check "Use PRs with activity since the last stable git tag" if you would like to include PRs since the last non-prerelease version tagged on the target repository and branch.

 - The additional "Post Version Spec" field should be used if your repo uses a dev version (e.g. 0.7.0.dev0)

+- Check "Set a placeholder in the changelog and don't publish the release" if you want to carry a silent release (e.g. in case of a security release).
+  That option will change the default behavior by keeping the version changelog only in the GitHub release and keeping it private (aka in _Draft_ state).
+The changelog file will only contains a placeholder to be replaced by the release body once the maintainers have chosen to publish the release.

 - The workflow will use the GitHub API to find the relevant pull requests and make an appropriate changelog entry.